zamanapp/prayers-call/docs/guide/concepts.md

 })
 ```

-For all the methods available to use with `UseReactiveCalculator` check the [Reactive Calculator](./reactive-calculator.md).
+For all the methods available to use with `ReactiveCalculator` check the [Reactive Calculator](./reactive-calculator.md).

 You can find all the configuration reference in the [Config](../config.md)